 11. You do not feel satisfied sexually

-It’s not as if the sex is missing from your relationship altogether, but the equation of physical intimacy is that your partner expects you to please them in bed but never returns the favour.
-If it’s starting to feel like your sex life is all about fulfilling your partner’s sexual desires and you are left high and dry every single time, it’s a sign that scream you’re being taken for granted.
+It’s not as if the sex is missing from your relationship altogether, but the equation of physical intimacy is that your partner expects you to please them in bed, but never returns the favor.
+If it’s starting to feel like your sex life is all about fulfilling your partner’s desires while you are left high and dry every single time, it’s a sign that screams you’re being taken for granted.

 12. Your spouse flirts with other people in front of you

-It is an extremely hurtful experience to notice that your spouse, who has no energy or intent to invest in your relationship, is using their suave charm to flirt with someone else, right in front of you.
+It is an extremely hurtful experience to watch your spouse, who has no energy or intent to invest in your relationship, using their suave charm to flirt with someone else right in front of you.

-Such a situation arises only when your spouse probably takes it for granted that you will be okay with such behaviour or how it’ll impact you doesn’t even cross their mind.
-This can also qualify as a sign of emotional abuse that you must not suffer silently.
+Such a situation arises only when your spouse takes for granted that you will be okay with such behavior or when it doesn’t even cross their minds that this may impact you negatively.
+This can also qualify as a sign of emotional abuse which you must not suffer silently.

-It’s extremely humiliating for you if they are flirting knowing fully well it’s hurting you.
-It’s not only a sign they take you for granted but also a sign of lack of respect.
+It’s extremely humiliating for you if they are flirting knowing full well it’s hurting you.
+It’s not only a sign they take you for granted, but also a sign of lack of respect.

 13. You are no longer your partner’s priority